 The location and severity of a spinal injury determines how it limits a person’s mobility.
 A spinal injury may occur in the cervical (top of the spine), thoracic (middle of the spine), lumbar (lower spine), sacral (base of the spine) or coccyx (tailbone).

-When an injury impedes your ability to work, our firm’s attorneys can help you claim the benefits you need during your recovery.
+When a work injury in Washington, D.C. impedes your ability to work, our firm’s Washington D.C. work injury attorney can help you claim the benefits you need during your recovery.
 We are well versed in the workers’ compensation laws, processes and hurdles of Washington D.C. and Maryland.

 What To Do After a Work-Related Spine or Back Injury in Washington D.C.

 In the immediate aftermath of a workplace spinal injury, you can take certain actions aimed at strengthening your claim for workers’ compensation.
 These include:

 - Notifying a supervisor and seeking any necessary first-aid treatment as soon as possible.